subhramukherjee2398/Js--Interview-Answers/Coding-Challenges/Javascript/Coding.md

 # Coding Challenge : Javascript

-## How to define a class with properties and methods in JavaScript?
+## 1.How to define a class with properties and methods in JavaScript?

 ```js